harp-lab/Assemblage/assemblage/README.md

 ```

-4. Use `start.sh` or `stop.sh` to start up the services if needed
+4. Use `start.sh` to restart the services if needed
 ```
 sh start.sh
-sh stop.sh
 ```

 5. Boot CLI